tudelft3d/3dfier/docs/pages/getting-started/installation.md

 We suggest using [Homebrew](http://brew.sh/) for the first 4:

+    $ brew install cmake
     $ brew install cgal
     $ brew install gdal
-    $ brew install cmake
+    $ brew install yamp-cpp

-For LASlib/LASzip, follow the instruction and use the `CMakeLists.txt`.
+For LASlib/LASzip, get the source code from the LAStools repository and use the `CMakeLists.txt` included in the root folder:

+    $ git clone git@github.com:LAStools/LAStools.git
+    $ cmake .
+    $ make install

+If you're getting the clang compilation error `character too large for enclosing character literal type`, comment out [the line](https://github.com/LAStools/LAStools/issues/103) causing the problem and try again.

 To compile 3dfier: